kristianernst/kristianernst.github.io/_posts/2023-09-07-autoencoders.markdown

 p_\theta(x|z)=\mathcal{N}\left(x|\underbrace{\mu_\theta(z)}_{\text {FFNN } }, \underbrace{\operatorname{diag}\left(\sigma_\theta^2(z)\right)}_{\text {FFNN} }\right)
 $$

-Assume $x$ is continuous, then we can model $x$’s distribution with a gaussian normal distribution, and we use neural networks to describe the mean and the variance.
+Assume $x$ is continuous, then we can model \\(x\\)’s distribution with a gaussian normal distribution, and we use neural networks to describe the mean and the variance.

 The specific value of the mean and variance will depend on the specific value of the latent variable